AIski/SpaceX-Rockets-Repository/README.md

    List rockets, being able see all the names, and its statuses.
 It sounds like a an extra method we should add to the library logic.
 3. Return type from contract?
 DTO should be a necessity, lets create Summaries (records).

+4. How to store data?
+Simple collection or Map?
+   Let's keep performance out of the scope for now, go with simplicity.
+Collection will be enough.